 Growth Trends

-Businesses first entering into a B2B e-commerce solution began with the impression that it works similarly like B2C.
-B2C and B2B have very striking differences that do not relate.
-What businesses were looking to build on was the simple methods by which customers have access to information and can make purchases or request quotes effortlessly.
+Businesses entering a B2B eCommerce solution began with the impression that it works similarly to B2C.
+B2C and B2B have very striking differences that are not related.
+What businesses were looking to build on was the simple methods by which customers have access to information and can effortlessly make purchases or request quotes.

 Global Reach